Diana-New/make-trade-not-war/README.md

 - Cleaning in R using `tidytext` and `textstem`: tokenizing, lemmatizing, removing stopwords, attaching sentiment
 - Analysis in R using `tidytext`, and visualization using `ggplot2`, and topic models using `topicmodels`

+The sentiment scale used was the "Bing" sentiment scorings provided in the R `tidytext` package, which rates words as "positive", "negative", or no score.
+Words assigned the label "positive" were coded as `+1`, "negative" as `-1`, and neutrall as `0`.
+These scores were then averaged across all the words in a document to find a document's average sentiment.
+Other sentiment scales provided in R either provided labels to a smaller share of the words in our corpus or did not attach sentiments that could easily be translated into a numerical scale.

 ## Key findings

 ### Keyword analysis